 - Sucuri (2017): Security & malware removal

-As of April 2018, GoDaddy has integrated all three of these platforms & services into their existing offerings.
+GoDaddy has integrated most of these platforms & services into their existing offerings.
 You’ll see below how they have become part of the GoDaddy Pro program, as well as fully integrated into their managed WordPress hosting platform.

 GoDaddy Pro for freelancers & agencies